 with aristocracy in the vanguard, people started to design Chinese gardens and houses.
 King George III refurbished Buckingham Palace with several Chinese rooms, and the queen asked that a pagoda

-be built in Royal Kew Gardens (image left - it is still standing).
+be built in Royal Kew Gardens (image left) and it is still standing.
 The Royal Society was studying Chinese, suggesting that its system of meritocracy had important lessons to be learned.

 Meanwhile, several new degrees were being performed in London, and later in France, that incorporated Chinese words both as directions and passwords.
-The satirist, Jonathan Swift, wrote that he believed that modern Speculative Freemasonry was based on Chinese ritual, and the fifth Grand Master, Philip Duke of Wharton, set up his own organization to bring down the Premier Grand Lodge called the Chinese Order of the Gormogons.
-Again, I refer to an etching by Hogarth that shows that four Chinese mandarins are leading the founders of the Premier Grand Lodge, Anthony Sayer, George Payne and John Desaguliers.
+The satirist, Jonathan Swift, wrote that he believed that modern Speculative Freemasonry was based on Chinese ritual, and the disgraced fifth Grand Master, Philip Duke of Wharton, set up his own organization to bring down the Premier Grand Lodge called the Chinese Order of the Gormogons.
+Again, I refer to an etching by Hogarth that shows that four Chinese mandarins are leading the founders of the Premier Grand Lodge, Anthony Sayer, George Payne and John Desaguliers in a parade.

 What we discover is that Chinese Daoism has an exercise to prove the soul is immortal.
 This was at a time when people were challenging Church teachings, and even writing books that denied immortality.
 With the heightened interest in China, that would explain why the intelligentsia of Europe were willing to meet in a room above a pub to hear these new teachings.

 Analyzing the three degrees of Speculative Freemasonry shows us over twenty correspondences with Daoism, that even China Hands 中國通 recognized but could not